-A major challenge for sailors moving from singlehanded dinghies like Optis and Lasers to double handed dinghies like the FJ, 420, 29er, or Vanguard 15 is the fact that a big part of their success is working through a crew, and not doing everything on their own.
+A major challenge for sailors moving from singlehanded dinghies like Optis and Lasers to crewed dinghies like the FJ, 420, 29er, or Vanguard 15 is the fact that a big part of their success is working through a crew, and not doing everything on their own.
 It can be frustrating to know what needs to happen, but be unable to make it happen.

 A note for experienced dinghy crews:

 Most of these terms will come as no surprise.
 The point of this is to more quickly get to a point of fast communications since, as you know, short course racing is a game of seconds and inches.
 There might be a few new terms that are new, like say “cross-then-tack”, and knowing these can make the difference between a good race and a bad one.